unframework/unframework-website/webaudio-music-toy.md

 This was also a good opportunity to use my Camtasia Studio, finally, and record a demo video.
 Almost a year ago I installed Camtasia because I was hoping to record some coding tutorials.
 That went nowhere, but then this February I still decided to shell out for a full license (I believe in just buying a decent tool instead of spending time researching free hacks/pirating).
 Cost a couple hundred bucks, so I hope I make more than just that one video!

 And here is the resulting [demo clip of me playing with the sampler](https://www.youtube.com/watch?v=uZM0nfuLfxM).
+The [source code](https://github.com/unframework/eltrn) is available on GitHub.

 I have done some more work on top of that, actually, converting the UI to be WebGL-based (drawing from another set of building blocks in my work folder), and supporting pitch changes and reverse-play, but that needs a separate write-up.